vaidashi/career-development-curriculum/module_three/professional_storytelling_iii.md

 #### Cover Letter Practice: Establishing a Template
 Draft out a master template for your cover letter using the 3-paragraph format above.
 You'll tailor this to particular positions, but you can start thinking through right now what kind of hook you could utilize in the first paragraph to draw in a reader.
 Use experience from your storytelling practice:

 * What brought you to software development?
-*
+* What makes you interesting and unique from your background and/or specific passions?
+* Where do you want to go?

+Once you have a hook and a template established, it'll be much easier to craft a compelling and tailored cover letter each time you need one.

 ### Turing Portfolio
 As you fill out your [Turing portfolio](https://www.turing.io/alumni), think about how you want to present yourself.